Kaycie-mc89/DS-Final-Project/_posts/2025-04-01-Mini-Project-Two.md

 date: 2025-04-01
 ---
 ---
-title: "Names in Numbers: A Tutorial on how to use Data Wrangling to find Trends"
+# Names in Numbers: A Tutorial on how to use Data Wrangling to find Trends
-author: "Kaycie McColley"
-date: "`r Sys.Date()`"
-output:
-  html_document:
-    toc: true
----

 ```{r setup, include=FALSE}
 library(tidyverse)